khanlab/hippunfold/docs/getting_started/installation.md

 #### Pros:
 - Complete flexibility to modify code
-- External (Non-Python) dependencies as Singularity containers
+- External (python and non-python) dependencies as Singularity containers

 #### Cons:
 - Must use Python virtual environment